UmarIqbalHaqqani/CodeClauseInternship_Responsive-Landing-Page/README.md

 ## Project Overview

-Tech Exhaust is a responsive landing page designed to promote a product or service.
+Tech Exhaust is a responsive landing page designed to promote a service.
 This project was developed as part of my web development internship at CodeClause Pvt Ltd. The landing page features sections for highlighting key features, displaying customer testimonials, and providing a strong call-to-action to engage visitors.

 Visit Tech Exhaust:  http://codeclausetask1.dcfoods.in